react-native-web-community/react-native-web-maps/README.md

 ```
 See the original [documentation](https://github.com/airbnb/react-native-maps).

 `MapView` is the only component API supported for now.
-You can set the `initialCenter` and the `defaultZoom` with the props.
+The supported props are:
+- region
+The supported events are:
+- onRegionChange
+- onRegionChangeComplete

 ## Examples
 See the [storybook](https://react-native-web-community.github.io/react-native-web-maps/storybook/index.html).